noahsug/card-auto-battler/README.md

 1. more enemies
 2. storybook visual testing
-3. choice of which charm shop to enter and more charm shops: feather = card on top, anchor = card on bottom, potion = powerful 1 time use
+3. choice of which charm shop to enter and more charm shops:
+   1. ✅ chain = play after other chained card
+   2. ✅ remove = remove card
+   3. feather = card on top
+   4. anchor = card on bottom
+   5. potion = powerful 1 time use
+   6. dup card
+   7. remove "trash" keyword
+   8. add "play another card" keyword
+   9. +1 damage?
-4. more heros?
+4. more heroes?
 5. rerolls, currency?
 6. card rarity? so we don't spam folks with mythics that are OP but situational
 7. add more effects that allow you to play multiple cards or remove cards (e.g. boss relics allow 2